radioopensource/dotinfo/README.md

   * no cookies, tracking
 3. Update gradient background so it follows local time of day
 4. Design/implementation of Twitter bot @publicradio_bot
-5. Upload news feed code to new repo
-  * See if lambda service integrates with github
-6. Create a "donate" page, to support an "artist in residence" for 2016
+5. Create a "donate" page to support an "artist in residence" for 2016?
-7. Think unusual ways for listeners to interact with the site...
+6. Think unusual ways for listeners to interact with the site...
   * chat room/comments section? upvote/downvote system?

 # Contributors